 Due to the architecture of IoT networks, data is ideally captured, processed, and analyzed locally.
 This means minimal latency between devices so they can implement decisions more quickly.

 As mentioned above, big data often comes from human sources and analyzes influencing human choices.
 For this, we don’t need to keep the data so local.
-For example, the ecommerce seller captures data from across the world and analyzes it on their computer.
-Speedy decisions aren’t as important so neither is the latency between collection and analysis.
+For example, the eCommerce seller captures data from across the world and analyzes it on their computer.
+Speedy decisions aren’t as important as the latency between collection and analysis.